Hurts Like Hell

-"Hurts Like Hell" is a song recorded by American singer Madison Beer, featuring American rapper Offset of hip hop group Migos.
+"Hurts Like Hell" is a song recorded by American singer Madison Beer, featuring American rapper Offset.
 The single was released through record label Access Records on November 9, 2018, through digital download and streaming formats.
 The song was written by Beer, Offset, and English singer Charli XCX, alongside the song's producers, The Invisible Men and Mike Sabath.
 It was originally intended to be the lead single from Beer's debut studio album, but was later removed from the album.

 Background

 "Hurts Like Hell" follows Beer's debut EP As She Pleases (2018), as well as her collaboration with (G)I-dle and Jaira Burns for the 2018 League of Legends World Championship, titled "Pop/Stars" (2018).
 Speaking about the track, Beer stated:

 Composition

 Musically, "Hurts Like Hell" is a dark pop song with a trap-influenced beat.
-It also contains a "pointed message" and a "bone-jarring chrous".
+It also contains a "pointed message" and a "bone-jarring chorus".
 Mike Nied, writing for Idolator, compared the song to Beer's previous single "Dead".
 Beer's vocals, which are distorted by synths in the song, were described by Billboard as "deep and soulful".
 Lyrically, it sees the singer dismissing a cheating ex, as she touts her success.